 Rogozin told the students that at present, Russia is secure from a nuclear attack, but warned that in the near future, hypersonic warheads will be a game changer.

-Earlier this week Rogozin said that the new Federation spacecraft, planned to launch in 2021, will be piloted by androids
+Earlier this week Rogozin said that the new Federation spacecraft, planned to launch in 2021, will be piloted by androids.

 We, the journalists of The Moscow Times, refuse to be silenced.
-Our commitment to providing accurate and unbiased reporting on Russia remains unshaken.
-But we need your help to continue our critical mission.
+But to continue our work, we need your help.

 Your support, no matter how small, makes a world of difference.
-If you can, please support us monthly starting from just 2.
-It's quick to set up, and you can be confident that you're making a significant impact every month by supporting open, independent journalism.
-Thank you.
+If you can, please support us monthly starting from just $2.
+It's quick to set up, and every contribution makes a significant impact.